 If so, you must register and account for VAT in that country, charging the local rate of VAT rather than UK export VAT.

-From 1 January 2015, businesses providing digital services to consumers in the EU are required to charge VAT at the rate applicable in the consumer's country under the 'place of supply' rules.
+Since 1 January 2015, businesses providing digital services to consumers in the EU have been required to charge VAT at the rate applicable in the consumer's country under the 'place of supply' rules.

 If you make digital supplies to consumers in other EU countries, you must be registered for, charge and pay VAT in each of those EU countries.
 Alternatively, you can use the HM Revenue & Customs VAT Mini One-Stop Shop (VAT MOSS) to comply with your reporting requirements.